If you’re missing teeth but traditional implants aren’t an option, mini dental implants may be the solution.

 How long do mini dental implants take to heal?

 Keep in mind that each body is different, and the time you will need to heal after getting your mini implants placed will depend on a number of factors, including your overall health.
 If there were any complications during the procedure, recovery may take a little longer.

 What is the difference between a dental implant and a mini implant?

-As well as the price, the main differences between dental implants and mini implants are design, size, and indications for use.
+The main differences between dental implants and mini implants are design, size, and indications for use.
+There is also often a significant difference in price.

 - Size: A mini implant is less than 3.3mm in diameter (and usually less than 3) while a normal implant is 3.4 to 5.8mm in diameter.